rikhuijzer/ata/README.md

 Using OpenAI's API for chat is very cheap.
 Let's say that an average response is about 500 tokens, so costs $0.001.
-That means that if you do 100 requests per day, then that will cost you about $0.10.
+That means that if you do 100 requests per day, which is a lot, then that will cost you about $0.10 per day ($3 per month).
 OpenAI grants you $18.00 for free, so you can use the API for about 180 days (6 months) before having to pay.

 **Can I build the binary myself?**